A simple generalization of Garsia's conjecture: The Euclidean case

-Consequently, the holonomy angle of the curve $c$ at $c(0)$ is given by the contour integral $\int_c X \cdot ds$, where $X$ is the vector field $X(p):=(a_1(p),\ldots,a_n(p))$.
-This leads to the following proposition. \begin{prop} Let $X=(a_1,a_2,a_3)$ be a vector field on $\mathbb{R}^3$, interpreted as a magnetic potential, where $a_1,a_2,a_3$ are smooth functions on $\mathbb{R}^3$.
-Let $P = \mathbb{R}^3 \times S^1$ be the trivial principal bundle over $\mathbb{R}^3$, endowed with the connection $\varphi:=d\theta+a_1dx+a_2dy+a_3dz$.
-Let $c:[0,L] \to \mathbb{R}^3$ be a smooth closed curve parametrized by arc length.
-Then, the complex torus $c^*P$ associated with $P$ is biholomorphic to $\mathbb{C}/\Lambda$, where $\Lambda$ is the lattice $2\pi\mathbb{Z}+(\int_c X \cdot ds+iL)\mathbb{Z}$. \end{prop} \begin{rem} On the trivial principal bundle over $\mathbb{R}^n$, the angle of holonomy can be calculated directly in the natural global trivialization.
-This provides another geometric interpretation of the parameters of the moduli space in terms of a contour integral of the natural vector field arising from the connection form in this trivialization.
-In the specific case described in the proposition, the angle of holonomy for the conformal class associated with $c^*P$ is given by a line integral of the vector potential (magnetic potential), which suggests possible physical interpretations of the parameters of the moduli space. \end{rem}
+Consequently, the holonomy angle of $c$ is given by the contour integral $\int_c X \cdot ds$, where $X(p):=(a_1(p),\ldots,a_n(p))$ is the vector field representing the connection forms.
+This leads to the following proposition: \begin{prop} Let $X=(a_1,a_2,a_3)$ be a smooth vector field on $\mathbb{R}^3$, interpreted as a magnetic potential.
+Let $P = \mathbb{R}^3 \times S^1$ be the trivial principal bundle over $\mathbb{R}^3$, endowed with the connection $1$-form $\omega = d\theta + \sum a_i dx_i$.
+For any smooth closed curve $c:[0,L] \to \mathbb{R}^3$ parametrized by arc length, the complex torus $c^*P$ is biholomorphic to $\mathbb{C}/\Lambda$, where the lattice is given by $\Lambda = 2\pi\mathbb{Z} + \left( \oint_c X \cdot ds + iL \right)\mathbb{Z}$. \end{prop} \begin{rem} On the trivial principal bundle over $\mathbb{R}^n$, the angle of holonomy can be calculated directly via the natural global trivialization.
+This provides a geometric interpretation of the parameters of the moduli space in terms of a contour integral of the vector field associated with the connection form.
+Since $H_1(\mathbb{R}^n; \mathbb{Z}) = 0$, this holonomy is an invariant quantity that can be equivalently expressed as the integral of the curvature over any surface $\Sigma$ bounding the curve $c$.
+In the specific case described in Proposition~\ref{prop: torus Rn}, the holonomy angle for the conformal class associated with $c^*P$ is given by the line integral of the magnetic potential, suggesting that the parameters of the moduli space admit physical interpretations related to magnetic flux and gauge invariance. \end{rem}